redhat-beyond/documents/Beyond06-SOW.md

 1. It will allow each team member to experience all the layers of the technical stack
 2. It can reduce the amount of Git conflicts you may encounter as you work on your projects because different features can live in different files.

-### Performance Review (between Apr 11 to Apr 18) :
+### Performance Review (between Nov 28 to Dec 2) :

-TBD
+The student team mentors will setup a personal 10-minute meeting with each of the students in their team and give them feedback about their performance in the course so far: What did they do well and where should they improve.
+As a student you should take the time to think about how you perceive your own performance, how is that different from how the mentors see it and why.
+Take the opportunity to learn how to improve!

-### Demo 3 (May 2): Control logic and UI
+### Demo 3 (Dec 19): Control logic and UI

 The purpose of this demo is to review your ability to implement the application UI logic and test various aspects of the application.

 Technical requirements

-1. Tests for the data model functions
-2. Complete the implementation of one or more features of your application, including UI and backend logic.
+1. Complete the implementation of one or more features of your application, including UI and backend logic.
 The features you implement should allow you to demonstrate your ability to:

     1. Query data from your database and present it to your users
     2. Use forms to gather user input
     3. Store or modify information in the database as a response to user input

-3. Implement automated tests for the features you've completed
+2. Implement automated tests for the features you've completed

 Demo contents